 - Discussion points (what was discussed during the meeting, broken down into tables or dot points)

 - Action items (what needs to be done, and by who, at the end of the meeting).

 This IT meeting minutes template can be converted to a document that you can use many times for your meetings.

-Just as the meeting is finishing, you should summarise the discussion points to everyone in the room.
+Just as the meeting is finishing, you should summarize the discussion points to everyone in the room.
 Say them out loud – and confirm everyone agrees with them.
 If you’re taking minutes (and you should be), then you can refer to these at the end of the meeting.

 Doing this will ensure that you’ve all reached the same conclusion of the meeting and you all know what to do after it – by referring to the minutes and action items.

 Additionally, you should send out the minutes and action items after the meeting.
 This can be done via email in whichever format is appropriate – you could type it straight into an email, or prepare a formal template.
-This will depend on what your team or organisational standards are.
+This will depend on what your team or organizational standards are.

 This is a good point to to remember when thinking about how to run a meeting.